kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 1: August 13, 2020
+Setup deployment for mainapp using ghpages CLI.
+Also setup deploy scripts.
+Woot.
+Tried accessing repo using stackblitz but seems like there are integration issues with storybook.

 ## Day 0: August 12, 2020
 Today's Progress: Created a new repo to work on my 2020 portfolio.
 Setup a React and Typescript app.
 Setup Storybook and added npm commands to deploy/static host storybook in the storybook repo.